Security and data protection on aedifion.io

 The second network adapter of the Edge Device must be connected to a network with Internet access.
 Through this network interface, the Edge Device establishes a connection to the servers that host the aedifion.io platform.
 This connection is required, e.g., for data acquisition and remote administration.
 All communication between the Edge Device and aedifion.io is secured via TLS or SSH.

 In most deployment scenarios, local networks with Internet access are placed behind a firewall that limits outgoing connections.
-In this firewall, the following ports need to be opened:
+In this firewall, the following ports need to be opened as detailed in the admin guide.

 All communication is established unidirectionally, i.e., from the Edge Device to the aedifion.io platform, and can be cleared or blocked accordingly in your firewalls.
 No external access to your network ever takes place.
 Your networks can remain completely closed and thus protected against external access by your existing firewalls.
 Thus there is no direct connection of the building automation network and hardware to the Internet.